TkachenkoDD/MobileOperator/README.md

 # JavaSchoolDT

-This is an application that simulates the operation of the information system of a cellular operator.
+This is an application that simulates the operation of the information system of a mobile operator.

 The app provides the following functionality:
 • For clients of the company: